Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ```

-### Validate Data Format
+### Format Validation

 Now that we know the response status is good, we can validate the format of the returned data.

 The `MIME Type,` a value returned by most web servers, tells us the **format** of the returned data.
-We want to ensure that the format of the data returned is in the format we expected (in this case, in JSON).
+We want to ensure that the format of the data returned is in the expected format (JSON, in this case).

 ``` Swift
         // Validate response data is in expected format